1935: And so it begins...

 In 1994 Hotelympia moved to the Earls Court Exhibition Centre.
 After 59 years at Olympia, there were a few confused attendees.
 Coaches were deployed to make the trip from Olympia to its new location.

 2004: ExCeL Calling...

 The show’s continual growth then facilitated a move to the ExCeL Centre, a brand-new state of the exhibition centre with easier access for stand building and no pillars(!), where it is still held today.
 The development of the area around ExCeL with improved transport links and new hotels and restaurants has played a part in helping Hotelympia to continue, going from strength to strength.

 One of the cornerstones of the event over the years has been the highly prestigious Salon Culinare and the 2016 event saw the introduction of a brand new Skills Theatre.
 Aimed at students and apprentices at the early stage of their career it ‘does what it says on the tin’ as they show their skills in a competition setting in classes such as “Butcher a Whole Chicken for Sauté”, “Lemon Sole Filleting” and “Flambé Work”.

 In March 2018, Hotelympia returned with four brand new shows, providing a platform for restaurants, hotels, pubs, casual dining and contract caterers to meet, review and source from the finest suppliers available in the market.

 2020: Hotelympia returns to it's roots

-Hotelympia has retuned to its orginal name HRC – Hotel, Restaurant and Catering and will take place at ExCeL London from 3-5 March 2020.
-The event will bring together four shows covering everything from food, drink, catering equipment, interiors, technology alongside talks, masterclasses, panel debates and much more.
-We look forward to seeing you at HRC in March!
+Hotelympia has retuned to its orginal name HRC – Hotel, Restaurant and Catering and took place at ExCeL London from 3-5 March 2020.
+The event brought together four shows covering everything from food, drink, catering equipment, interiors, technology alongside talks, masterclasses, panel debates and much more.